 Volunteerism runs deep among AMA members.
 It has been a foundation of our organization’s success in many forms, going back to when it was established in 1936.
 From organizing events to assuming leadership positions in clubs, Special Interest Groups, contest boards, the AMA Foundation, the Leader Member program, and our Executive Council, volunteers are the backbone of AMA.

-April has been recognized as National Volunteer Month in the United States since 1991—30 years!
+April has been recognized as National Volunteer Month in the US since 1991.
 As flying season begins for more members throughout the country, there’s never been a better time to recognize our volunteers, from the club member who mows the grass to your fellow members who help grow the hobby by mentoring new enthusiasts, to other individuals in leadership positions who guide the organization into the future.

 Does your club have a “unsung hero” you would like to celebrate and share?
 Or maybe you know a volunteer who have given to his or her community in some way that has brought recognition to your club.
 Perhaps your club volunteers in some manner on a regular basis, such as Toys for Tots.
 Maybe you have stepped into those big shoes in some manner.

 What’s your story?
 We encourage members to share their story on our social media channels, to include our Facebook group, I Fly AMA.

 Here are some resources on the AMA website:

 Read more about how AMA volunteers helped the National Model Aviation Museum become a world-class resource.